-Paper 1 Multiple Choice One hour 15 minutes 30% of marks (35 marks)
+Paper 1 Multiple Choice

+One hour 30 minutes, 40 marks (30% of the marks)

-Paper 2 Structured Written Paper One hour 45 minutes 70% of marks (100 marks)
+Paper 2 Structured Written Paper

+One hour 45 minutes, 100 marks (70% of marks)

 IGCSE Accounting provides a foundation for further studies in Management Accounting, Financial Accounting, Chartered Accounting and other business- related subjects.
 Students have gone on to work in the areas of professional accountancy, investment banking, investment analysis, management consultancy and financial management.